 He's been very, very tough.

-Do you think like when you couple everything you're saying here and his comments, well, you're 95, go home, we're not going to treat you, and his comments about uh minorities in particular and all the cops, and we only arrest minority kids from marijuana because that's where all the crime is.
+Do you think like when you couple everything you're saying here and his comments, oh, you're 95, go home, we're not going to treat you, and his comments about minorities in particular and all the cops, and we only arrest minority kids from marijuana because that's where all the crime is.

-I mean, one has to really, and it comments about farmers, I mean, what is the impact overall for his campaign here?
+I mean, what is the impact overall for his campaign here?

-Will the Democratic Party just because his name isn't Trump, give him a pass?
+Will the Democratic Party, just because his name isn't Trump, give him a pass?

-I mean, he's he's an enormously wealthy individual.
+I mean, he's an enormously wealthy individual.

-You know, he is now in an arena where he's climbed in the polls largely because he's dropped hundreds of millions of dollars in political ads.
+He is now in an arena where he's climbed in the polls largely because he's dropped hundreds of millions of dollars in political ads.

-He's gonna be on a debate stage.
+He's going to be on a debate stage.

 How is he going to explain?